shoncore/WebFishingCove/README.md

 	- A new build is made everytime code is changed so it may update quite alot!

 2. Decompile WebFishing
-	- Once you have the source files drag the `main_map.tscn` file into the `/worlds` folder of the server!
+	- Once you have the source files drag the `main_zone.tscn` file into the `/worlds` folder of the server!
-	- The `main_map.tscn` file can be found here in the WebFishing project `/Scenes/Map`
+	- The `main_zone.tscn` file can be found here in the WebFishing project `/Scenes/Map`

 3. Change settings
 	- If you dont see the config files (server.cfg & admins.cfg) run the server once and they should be created in the same place the application is!